-Carnivorous plants are famously picky about growing locations, and unfortunately, few will tolerate being inside a box under the Christmas tree, especially those expecting a cold winter dormancy.
-Seeds, however, are a little more resilient.
+Many carnivorous plants are picky about growing locations, and unfortunately, few will tolerate being inside a box under the Christmas tree, especially those expecting a cold winter dormancy.
+Seeds, however, are often a little more resilient.

 Unless you know that the recipient is looking for a specific plant, your best bet is to buy seeds of a genus they already grow.
-Alternatively, for children and new growers, Drosera capensis - the cape sundew - is fun and easy to grow from seed.
+Be sure to pay attention to the storage instructions for whichever seeds you buy.
+If you’re shopping for a child or a new grower, Drosera capensis - the cape sundew - is fun and easy to grow from seed.

 Triffid Nuseries in Suffolk offer a wide variety of seeds for sale, including multipacks and beginner collections.
-Owner Andy also recommends checking out their current Cephalotus and Nepenthes seed selection: “I’ve developed a really good (and fresh) supply of a various rare Nepenthes seeds.
-These sell really well and are becoming increasingly popular.”
-Andy also mentioned some very exciting additions to their catalog which will be coming soon!
+When I spoke to owner Andy, he mentioned some very exciting additions to their catalog which will be coming soon!
 Check out Triffid’s seed selection here.